-- 3. Restructuring of school curriculum and 5+3+3+4 design: The 10+2 structure of school curricula will be replaced by a 5+3+3+4 curricular structure corresponding to ages 3-8, 8-11, 11-14, and 14-18 years respectively.
-The new system will have 12 years of schooling with three years of Anganwadi or preschooling; So schools will be re-organized into school complexes.
-Under the proposed 5+3+3+4 design: - The first five years of schooling of children in the age group of 3 to 8 years would be marked as Foundational Stage (it includes three years of pre-primary plus grade 1 and grade 2). - The next three years of schooling, to be marked as a Preparatory Stage for the children in the age group of 8 to 11 years (will include grades 3 to 5). - Middle Stage (grades 6 to 8) for the students in the age group of 11-14 years. - Secondary Stage (Grades 9-12) for students in the age group of 14-18 years. - 4.
+- The first five years of schooling of children in the age group of 3 to 8 years would be marked as Foundational Stage (it includes three years of pre-primary plus grade 1 and grade 2). - The next three years of schooling, to be marked as a Preparatory Stage for the children in the age group of 8 to 11 years (will include grades 3 to 5). - Middle Stage (grades 6 to 8) for the students in the age group of 11-14 years. - Secondary Stage (Grades 9-12) for students in the age group of 14-18 years. - 4.
 System for flexible and multiple board examinations: Introduction of a semester system in school education for students of classes 10 to 12, with provisions for holding "flexible and modular board examinations".
-Students will be able to take a board examination in a given subject in whichever semester they take the corresponding class in school, whenever they feel most ready.
-They should be able to take any such subject

-- board examination again if they feel they can study and do better.
+Students will be able to take a board examination in a given subject in whichever semester they take corresponding class in whenever they feel most ready.
+They should be able to take any such subject board examination again if they feel they can study and do better.
 Board exams will be based on knowledge application. - 5.
 Home language, mother tongue or regional languages are going to be used as a medium of instruction up to class 5. - 6.
 School curriculum will be reduced to core concepts; integration of vocational education from class 6. - 7.
 Common entrance exams will be conducted for admission to universities and higher education institutions. - 8.
-Restructuring of the higher education institutions: by placing them under three categories: - The first primarily being focussed on research. - Second providing high-quality teaching across disciplines with significant contribution to research. - Third providing quality teaching focussed on undergraduate education. - 9.
+Restructuring of the higher education institutions: by placing them under three categories:

+- The first primarily being focussed on research. - Second providing high-quality teaching across disciplines with significant contribution to research. - Third providing quality teaching focussed on undergraduate education. - 9.
 Multiple Exit options in Higher Education: It also suggests the introduction of four-year undergraduate programmes in higher education institutions and restructuring of the current 3- year B.A., B.Sc., B. Com. and B. Voc. programmes with provisions to provide students with "multiple exit and entry options". - 10.
-Establishment of a Rashtriya Shiksha Aayog (National Education Commission): It is a constitutional body through an Act of Parliament, with the Prime Minister being its Chairperson.
+Establishment of a Rashtriya Shiksha Aayog (National Education Commission): It is a constitutional body through an Act of Parliament, with the Prime Minister being its Chairperson. - 11.
+Rajya Shiksha Ayog/State Education Commissions may be constituted in each state. - 12.
+Establishment of one higher education regulator-National Higher Education Regulatory Authority (NHERA)- that will subsume all other bodies like UGC, AICTE and others into it.
+All higher education institutions, except legal and medical colleges, will be governed by a single regulator. - 13.
+Common norms have been placed for private and public higher education institutions. - 14.
+MPhil courses have been discontinued. - 15.
+A national programme for the professional development of faculty members of the higher education institutions. - 16.
+A regulatory body called -- National Educational Alliance for Technology

-Research Paper © 2012 IJFANS.
+Research paper© 2012 IJFANS.
 All Rights Reserved, Journal Volume 11, Iss 09, 2022